 Kineis

 Technology: Kinéis operates a constellation of Low Earth Orbit (LEO) satellites, designed specifically for IoT connectivity.
-Kinéis plans to have a constellation of small LEO satellites by 2024 to provide continuous global coverage.
+Kinéis plans to have a constellation of small LEO satellites by 2024 to provide continuous coverage.

 Service: Kinéis offers low-power, low-data-rate satellite IoT connectivity for a wide range of remote applications.
 The service focuses on low-bandwidth communication, enabling devices to transmit small packets of data, such as telemetry or sensor readings, from any location on Earth.